patridge/GitPlayground/README.md

 	2. verify difference between 1.3 value and 2.1 value
 3. if 2.2, set up a Pull Request
     1. [x] prep PR creator fork
-	    1. fork to PR creator, if doesn't exist
+	    1. [x] fork to PR creator, if doesn't exist
 		2. ~~get upstream into fork, if fork already exists~~
     1. [x] create a "patch-#" branch for PR
 	2. [x] commit submodule hash update to PR branch
 	3. [x] update PR branch on GitHub

+## Feature Creep

+- [ ] Allow PR from branch in parent repo rather than fork (e.g., you are not owner of parent, but have permission to branch)

 ## Sample command line params